NotAtec/basic_ruby_projects/README.md

 ### Caesar Cipher
 An implementation of the Caesarian Cipher encoding.
 Allows for input of custom shifting amount.
+#### Tests
+For learning RSpec, tests have been added for all functions in this cipher method.

 ### Stock Picker
 A hypothetical stock picking method, which chooses the best buy & sell date based on known prices across a time-period.